jmknoll/sample_app/README.md

-This is a sample application designed with Ruby on rails.
+[DISCONTINUED - NO LONGER WORKING ON THIS SITE]

-Jameson Knoll
+This is the site for Tutori English, an online english language tutoring company based in Shangahi, China.
+It is also my first attempt at building a site using Ruby on Rails.